 The term "practitioner" is used generically to refer to anyone with responsibility for the provision of PP related services.
 "Practitioner" includes anyone undertaking role(s) such as (though not limited to) counsellor, psychotherapist, mental health professional, coach, trainer, mentor, or educator.3

 Principles

 Principles direct attention to important ethical responsibilities.
-Particular actions follow from specific principles.
+Actions follow from certain principles.

 Values